andreafabrizi/rtmpSnoop/README.md

 **rtmpSnoop** lets you to sniff RTMP streams from live TV, online channels and straming services and dump the RTMP properties in many formats.
 You can analyse both live and dumped streams.

+You can take a look at the [GitHub project page](https://github.com/andreafabrizi/rtmpSnoop/)

 ## Features

 * Live sniffing from one ore more interfaces